matloff/omsi/README.md

 </h2>

 <h3>
-ProfessorHomeDirectory
+InstructorDirectory
 </h3>

 Within the directory <b>omsi-master</b>, there will be a directory
-<b>ProfessorHomeDirectory</b>.
+<b>InstructorDirectory</b>.
 You place your exam questions in that
 directory (sample files are included there).
 The format for specifying the questions is detailed below.